 In the autumn of 2016, just after Ortonesque came out, Roi was asked to play live keyboards for Killing Joke on their 6 week long European and Scandinavian tour.
 So he did.

-Mechanical Cabaret's current live set up is Roi on lead vocals, melodica, occasional synths/percussion, including a Jen SX1000, JHS SD1, and KorgDV800.
-Steve's live equipment consists of a Moog Rogue, Korg R3, and an Oberheim Matrix 6, all routed through various guitar multi-FX units.
-When Roi performed in Tokyo in 2015, Steve couldn't make the shows, so Isawo Black Love Phantom joined Roi on stage, playing a Korg Triton and two metal objects which he used as percussion instruments.
+Mechanical Cabaret's current live set up is Roi on lead vocals, backing tracks, melodica, metal percussion, and occasional synths, including an Oberheim OB6, Jen SX1000, JHS SD1, and KorgDV800.
+Steve's live equipment consists of a Moog Rogue, Korg R3, and a Sequential Prophet 08, all routed through various guitar multi-FX units.
+Tobie plays a Roland SE02.
+When Roi performed in Tokyo in 2015, Steve couldn't make the shows, so Isawo Black Love Phantom joined Roi on stage, playing a Korg Triton and two metal objects which he used as percussion.